avj2352/RaysitiReallyFinal/README.md

+## SO Many Errors in the video.js it's difficult to debug :@
 ####Generated Favicon and Links
 ###NOTE: In order to load images, The script checks for supersized function - which apparently is part of the wordpress theme
         https://wordpress.org/support/topic/getting-js-error-on-gallery-page-jquerysupersized-not-a-function